S2E/s2e-old/docs/ImageInstallation.rst

    $ # inside the guest to install C and C++ compilers guest$ su -c "apt-get install build-essential"

 You have just set up a disk image in RAW format.
-You need to convert it to the S2E format for use with S2E (the reasons for this are described in the next section).

-The S2E image format is identical to the RAW format, except that the image file name has the ".s2e" extension.
-Therefore, to convert from RAW to S2E, renaming the file is enough (a symlink is fine too).
+You will need to give it a .s2e extension for use with S2E (the reasons for this are described in the next section).
+The S2E image format is identical to the RAW format, so no conversion needs to take place.
+We therefore create a .raw.s2e copy that will be treated as read-only by S2E, and we keep around the .raw image in case we want to make modifications to the base image in the future.

 ::

-   $ cp s2e_disk.raw s2e_disk.raw.s2e
+   $ ln s2e_disk.raw s2e_disk.raw.s2e

 The S2E VM Image Format
 =======================